Mortgage market regulation

 Article 72 of the CAO governs risk weightings for mortgage loans.
 The main rule is that, the higher the loan-to-value ratio, the higher the risk weighting and thus also the capital adequacy requirements for banks.
 The CAO also contains provisions on calculating and adjusting the lending value of properties.

-For its part, the SBA is responsible for two self-regulation regimes relating to mortgages, both of which are recognised by FINMA as minimum standards under supervisory law.
+For its part, the SBA is responsible for two sets of self-regulation relating to mortgages, both of which are recognised by FINMA as minimum standards under supervisory law.
 These are the Guidelines on minimum requirements for mortgage loans (in German) and the Guidelines on assessing, valuing and processing loans secured against property (in German).

 The Guidelines on minimum requirements for mortgage loans govern the borrower’s use of own funds and set out specific limits with regard to amortisation.
 They are directly linked to the CAO in that a less advantageous risk weighting applies if the minimum requirements are not met.
 The Guidelines on assessing, valuing and processing loans secured against property, meanwhile, contain qualitative requirements for banks’ internal mortgage lending business processes.
 In particular, they regulate lending policies, loan monitoring and reporting.